This section describes how you can navigate through a document in Okular.

 Another way is to hold the → .mouse button down at any place on the document while dragging the mouse in the opposite direction of where you want to move.
 This procedure only works if the Browse tool is enabled, which you can select by choosing

-When viewing a document in the Presentation mode use Up Arrow and Down Arrow keys to switch between pages or slides.
+When viewing a document in the Presentation mode use Up and Down arrow keys to switch between pages or slides.
 The number and the position of the current slide will be shown in the overlay at the right upper corner of screen.

 If you want to read a document with several pages use the automatic scrolling feature of Okular.
-Start automatic scrolling with Shift+Down Arrow or Shift+Up Arrow.
+Start automatic scrolling with Shift+Down or Shift+Up.
 Then use these keys to increase and decrease the scrolling speed.
 You can start or stop automatic scrolling temporarily by pressing the Shift key; pressing any other key deactivates this feature.

 Another way to navigate through a document with several pages is to use the mouse pointer.
 Drag the page up or down, continue to drag even while reaching the bottom or top of the screen and behold.
 Once you cross the border of a page, the mouse cursor appears on top or bottom of the screen again and you can just continue to drag.

-The navigation panel on the left side of the screen enables two more ways of navigating through a document:
+The sidebar on the left side of the screen enables two more ways of navigating through a document:

 If you click on a page thumbnail the viewing area will be brought to that page.